 Day 28: Living with Nest

 I’ve been living in the new place with the new smart heating system for nearly a month now and I think we’ve got a pretty happy relationship.
 Everyone in the office is wildly jealous that I can make sure I haven’t left the heating on all day, or set it to turn on before I leave for home.
-I still have the problem of the upstairs being colder than the Nest hub is clever enough to realise, but I picked up some Radflek from our friends at the EcoStore and that’s definitely improved the performance of the older radiators.
+I still have the problem of the upstairs being colder than the Nest hub is clever enough to realise, but I picked up some Radflek using the exclusive GreenAge offer code TGA10 for 10% discount, and that’s definitely improved the performance of the older radiators.
 This weekends project is to properly bleed them and perhaps invest in some EndoTherm, which should enhance their heating capabilities and help close the difference in temperature between upstairs and downstairs.

 Watch this space – I’m going to keep an eye on our heating bills and report back as to whether or not we’re really saving money.
 I have to say though, I’d be extremely surprised if we’re not.
 Despite the limitations, this Green Ager is a certified Nest convert.